The Hunger Divide

 We have taken the immediate steps of distributing culturally connected foods, prioritizing our sourcing partnerships with farmers of color, getting food directly to communities of color through to-door distributions and neighborhood food drops, and shoring up our SNAP outreach to put more purchasing power in the hands of our neighbors.
 In addition:

 Expanding and deepening our partnerships.
 Our large network of community partners—food shelves, nonprofits and community organizations—help us determine how to best reach communities of color, and we’re focusing efforts to expand relationships to get food where it’s needed most.
-Examples include partnerships with City of Minneapolis cultural liaisons and the Lower Sioux Community.
+Examples include partnerships with City of Minneapolis cultural liaisons, the Du Nord Foundation Community Market and the Lower Sioux Community.

 Delivering more food directly to communities of color.
-In the past year, we’ve delivered more food directly to communities of color.
+In the past two years, we’ve delivered more food directly to communities of color.
 We’ve kept people safe, socially distanced and fed by collaborating with partners to organize emergency grocery pop-ups outdoors and curbside drive-throughs.
 To-door meal drop-offs have also become a critical delivery mechanism in communities with barriers to transportation or nearby grocery stores.
+Minnesota Central Kitchen is also getting food where it’s needed most through partnerships with organizations like Hope Youth Center, Pham’s Rice Bowl and Homi Restaurante Mexicano.
 These new distribution methods also provide greater anonymity for those facing food insecurity.

 Enabling choice and variety in filling fridges.
 The Supplemental Nutrition Assistance Program, or SNAP, is one of the most accessible and equitable tools in fighting hunger, providing nine meals for every one we distribute and helping families access the grocery items of their choosing.
 Our team of 11 outreach specialists represent the communities they serve both in languages spoken and race or ethnicity.
 Programs like FOODRx offers culturally connected meals and recipe cards, in multiple languages, and delivers food as medicine in the healthcare setting.
 And Minnesota Central Kitchen provides free, prepared meals to anyone, particularly those without access to or ability to prepare meals.